2002 Malaysian Grand Prix

 Heading through the first corner on the opening lap, Juan Pablo Montoya was trying to take the lead from Michael Schumacher around the outside.
 Schumacher had enough space but understeered into the side of Montoya’s Williams, breaking his front wing and sending the Colombian off the track.
 It was an obvious mistake from Schumacher but incredibly (and ridiculously), the stewards decided that it was Montoya’s fault and handed him a drive-through penalty.
 After the race, even Michael said he thought it was too harsh, with Montoya saying it was just a racing incident.

 Rubens Barrichello was looking set to win until his engine failed, leaving Ralf Schumacher to win from a recovering Montoya.
-Schumacher finished third after pinching the position from Jenson Button on the first lap, the Brit being denied his maiden podium finish thanks to a suspension issue on his Renault.
+Schumacher finished third after pinching the position from Jenson Button on the last lap, the Brit being denied his maiden podium finish thanks to a suspension issue on his Renault.

 2013 Australian Grand Prix